The Perils of Pauline (1933 serial)

-The Perils of Pauline is a 1933 American Pre-Code film serial, and sound film remake, of the Pathé original.
+The Perils of Pauline is a 1933 American pre-Code film serial, and sound film remake, of the Pathé original.
 The 12-chapter "cliffhanger" was produced by Universal Studios.
 Evalyn Knapp, herself a graduate of Pathé silent short subjects, starred as the heroine, Pauline Hargraves.
 Historic newsreel footage of the 1930 flight of the Dornier Do X seaplane is featured in chapter eight.

 Each episode in the serial is approximately 20 minutes long.
 The first one to two minutes of each episode are taken up with a title sequence and an intertitle describing the action from the previous serial.
 This is followed by about three minutes of the previous serial's closing moments.

 Plot

-Pauline Hargraves (Evalyn Knapp) is the intrepid daughter of Professor Hargraves (James Durkin), a noted doctor of chemistry and archeology.
-She and Willie Dodge (Sonny Ray), her father's cowardly secretary, have accompanied Prof. Hargraves to Asia in search of a legendary ivory disk that may contain the chemical recipe for a deadly gas created by an ancient Egyptian named Confu.
-Unfortunately, the villainous Asian warlord, Dr. Bashan (John Davidson), is also after the disk, along with his right-hand man and assassin, Fang (Frank Lackteen).
+Pauline Hargraves is the intrepid daughter of Professor Hargraves, a noted doctor of chemistry and archeology.
+She and Willie Dodge, her father's cowardly secretary, have accompanied Prof. Hargraves to Asia in search of a legendary ivory disk that may contain the chemical recipe for a deadly gas created by an ancient Egyptian named Confu.
+Unfortunately, the villainous Asian warlord, Dr. Bashan, is also after the disk, along with his right-hand man and assassin, Fang.